kariniskandarani/slack-bot-framework/README.md

 # RAGDemoBot 🤖

-A Slack bot built with FastAPI and Slack Bolt framework that responds to mentions with friendly greetings.
+A Slack bot built with FastAPI and Slack Bolt framework that responds to mentions and direct messages with friendly greetings.

 ## 📋 Project Overview